mitkonikov/SchoolNet/documentation/readme.md

 ### **Back-end controllers passed in each game**:

 Every game is supplied with the connection to the
-  - [Database Controller][#database-controller---databasecontrollerjs] - which provides an interface with the whole database, so the game can display some information about the user;
+  - [Database Controller](#database-controller---databasecontrollerjs) - which provides an interface with the whole database, so the game can display some information about the user;
-  - [Game Socket][#game-socket---serverplaygamesocketjs] - provides the game, the ability to communicate with the players in real time;
+  - [Game Socket](#game-socket---serverplaygamesocketjs) - provides the game, the ability to communicate with the players in real time;
-  - [Game Engine][#game-engine---serverplaygameenginejs] - provides build-in functions that many games can use without rewritting them
+  - [Game Engine](#game-engine---serverplaygameenginejs) - provides build-in functions that many games can use without rewritting them
-  - [Demo Logger][#demo-logger---serverplaydemologgerjs] - provides the logging capabilities in the demo file (pay attention: this only gets access to the demo file, not the records database) - *TODO: Take this off the API*
+  - [Demo Logger](#demo-logger---serverplaydemologgerjs) - provides the logging capabilities in the demo file (pay attention: this only gets access to the demo file, not the records database) - *TODO: Take this off the API*

 There are two types of logs:
-  - `records` - *(they are the same as states in React)* - low latency in-database logs that are also used to keep the state of the game. `Example: player-1 score 1000`
+  - [records](#records) - *(they are the same as states in React)* - low latency in-database logs that are also used to keep the state of the game. `Example: player-1 score 1000`
-  - `demo` - file in the `./server/demos` directory that is used for storing the finished game log
+  - [demo](#demo-template) - file in the `./server/demos` directory that is used for storing the finished game log

 ### **Database Controller** - (databaseController.js)
     TODO: Deny access to some functions according to privilages.